kevmck451/acoustic_camera/readme.md

 matrixio-creator-init seems to be not availablie on bullseye (neither 32 nor 64 bit), only on buster
 ~~~

+#### Next Steps
-in the Raspberry Pi imager I have, there is not an option for downloading the buster OS
+- in the Raspberry Pi imager I have, there is not an option for downloading the buster OS
-Not sure where to go from here.
+- Not sure where to go from here.
-Should i download an older .img file for buster and trying imaging that on to the SD drive?
+- Should i download an older .img file for buster and trying imaging that on to the SD drive?